-We can construct an argument, illustrated in Fig. (4.5) due to Feynman, but based on an idea originally used by Heisenberg when he first discovered the uncertainty relation, that 'explains' this result.
+We can construct an argument, illustrated in Fig. (4.6) due to Feynman, but based on an idea originally used by Heisenberg when he first discovered the uncertainty relation, that 'explains' this result.
 The essence of the argument is that the scattering of light by an electron also produces a recoil in the motion of the electron: it will be deflected from its path.
 However, the deflection cannot be made arbitrarily small.
-By a conspiracy of physical requirements, this deflection will always be sufficient to guarantee that an electron that might have originally been heading towards a maximum of the interference pattern will be deflected by an amount that can be enough to result in the electron heading towards the position of one of the minima, so that the pattern is washed out.
+By a conspiracy of physical requirements, this deflection will always be sufficient to guarantee that an electron that might have originally been heading towards a maximum of the interference pattern will be deflected towards the position of one of the minima, so that the pattern is washed out.
 But what is this 'conspiracy of physical requirements'?
 First is the requirement that the image in the microscope be sufficiently well-resolved that it is possible to unequivocally say from which slit the observed photon was scattered.

-Figure 4.5: An electron with momentum p passing through slit 1 scatters a photon which is observed through a microscope.
+Figure 4.6: An electron with momentum p passing through slit 1 scatters a photon which is observed through a microscope.
 The electron is gains momentum $\Delta p$ and is deflected from its original course.